katoragashua/bored_bot/READme.md

-Bored Bot is a small javascript app that suggest activities to do when you're bored.
+Bored Bot is a small javascript app that suggest activities to do when you're b ored.